Seven Arrows Recovery

 Offering intensive care with 24/7 monitoring, residential treatment is typically 30 days and can cover multiple levels of care.
 Length can range from 14 to 90 days typically.

-We work with most major insurance companies and we're are here to help you with this process.
-Seven Arrows Recovery does not accept state insurance, Medicaid or Medicare.
+Seven Arrows Recovery does NOT accept state insurance, Medicaid or Medicare.
+They work with most major insurance providers and accept PPO plans.
 If you have any questions about whether or not your insurance would cover your treatment, please call us for help determining your coverage options.

 These highlights are provided by and paid for by the center.